huytruong2004/big-tech-stock-price-analysis/README.md

 - [X] Create repository and add dataset
 - [X] Manually collect data to form up the company-specific event time line dataset
 - [ ] Events impact analysis
-  - Use Plotly to create candlestick charts for all 15 big techs to show daily trading data (using open, high, low, close columns), with an option to choose the period (7D, 30D and so on) to display.
+  - Use Plotly to create candlestick charts for all 15 big techs to show daily trading data (using open, high, low, close columns), with an option to choose the period (7D, 30D) to display.
   - Overlay with calculated indicators like moving averages (MA) and Bollinger Bands to illustrate volatility to support technical analysis, with an option to toggle on or off.
   - Overlay event markers (annotations) at specific dates to denote product launches, company events, or economic milestones and showing details only on hover.
 - [ ] Correlation analysis